 Crystal Valentina is a 500RYT instructor with an emphasis in Sound Healing and Yoga Nidra at Spirit of Yoga for the Southwest Institute of Healing Arts in Tempe, AZ.
 Crystal fell in love with the practice of yoga and meditation while discovering the transformational healing power to obtain peace amidst the chaos and anxiety of a busy and overstimulated lifestyle in modern day.
 She believes in making yoga accessible to EVERY body at any stage of life and creating a space for students to feel safe and guided as they explore how to utilize the mind, the body, and the breath to create a strong sense of well-being.

 Unfortunately after a severe back injury, Sara spent 2 years bedridden, and another 4 years disabled in a wheelchair.
-Her recovery process thrived when she began to incorporate integrative healing therapies, including Yoga Nidra, meditation, Hypnotherapy, Polarity therapy, Craniosacral therapy, sound healing and yoga.
-With renewed conviction, Sara is committed to being a beacon of light while helping others to find health, peace, and relaxation.
+Her personal recovery process thrived when she began to incorporate integrative healing therapies, including: Yoga Nidra, Hypnotherapy, Polarity therapy, Craniosacral therapy, sound healing, and yoga.
+As a practitioner of the healing arts, Sara is committed to being a beacon of light for others who are searching for vibrant health and wellbeing.

-Sara is a California native, currently residing in Tempe Arizona.
+Sara is a California native, currently residing in Tempe, Arizona.
 She is a graduate of Arizona State University with a Bachelors of Science in Biochemistry.
-She is a student of the award winning Southwest Institute of Healing Arts.
-She will be graduating in January 2019 with a AOS in Transformational Mind/Body Psychology.
-She specializes as an Advanced Yoga Nidra Facilitator, Clinical Hypnotherapist, Polarity and Craniosacral Therapy Practitioner, Reiki Master, and Empowerment Coach.
-She is student of A Course in Miracles and an ordained minister through the Teachers of God Foundation.
+She is a student of the award winning Southwest Institute of Healing Arts and will be graduating with an advanced AOS degree in Transformational Mind/Body Psychology.
+She is certified as a Clinical Hypnotherapist, Polarity and Craniosacral Therapy Practitioner, Reiki Master, Advanced Yoga Nidra Facilitator, and Empowerment Coach.
+She is a student of A Course in Miracles and an ordained minister.

-Her mission is to create safe, sacred space and facilitate transformation.
-She believes in the powerful benefits of Yoga Nidra, mindfulness meditation, and relaxation for overall health, well-being, and resiliency in the face of challenges.
-She combines extensive scientific knowledge of the human body and effective integrative healing techniques to provide young people with tools to grow and thrive.
-Sara is here to remind every child of their ability to find peace and cultivate a healthy lifestyle.
+Her mission is to create safe, sacred space and facilitate healing transformation.
+She believes in the powerful benefits of energy medicine, integrative bodywork, mindfulness meditation, and hypnotherapy for overall health, well-being, and resiliency in the face of challenges.
+She combines extensive scientific knowledge of the human body and effective energy balancing techniques to provide her clients with the tools to heal and thrive.

 Joshua is a multitalented entrepreneur.
 Starting his career in fitness as a Group Fitness Instructor in 2016, he has since broadened his horizons to include Yoga, Mindfulness Coaching, Transformational Yoga Coaching, Sound Healing and Toe Reading.
 Having all of this, he has just added one more aspect to his sight, Public Speaking.
 It is his drive to combine his all of his knowledge to help guide the world at large to be more mindful and tolerant of each other.
 He says that we have known for a long time that every spiritual pathway preaches the same basic ideals; the first two limbs of yoga, which will be explained a little later in this bio.
 It is simply time for the world to understand this, and cease their arguments on how best to apply these ideals, and simply apply them 100% of the way, 100% of the time.
 This dream he simply refuses to set down drives every aspect of his life now.